glasnt/talks/2016_05_PHPTek_JavaScript/slides.md

+<pre><code>This was a triumph.
+I'm making a note here: HUGE SUCCESS.
+It's hard to overstate my satisfaction.

+Aperture Science.
+We do what we must because we can.
+For the good of all of us
+Except the ones who are dead.

+But there's no sense crying over every mistake.
+You just keep on trying till you run out of cake.
+And the science gets done and you make a neat gun.
+For the people who are still alive.

+<c>// This is a test of the &lt;pre>&lt;code> block size</c>
+<h>// Code will only be shown in this way if space is required,
+// but the specifics of code this small isn't required</h>

+Now these points of data make a beautiful line.
+And we're out of beta, we're releasing on time.
+So I'm GLaD I got burned.
+Think of all the things we learned
+For the people who are still alive.

+...
+I feel FANTASTIC and I'm still alive.
+...
+</code></pre>

+---
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%"><c>// If you can read this, yay!</code></pre></div>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%"><s>123456789 123456789 123456789 12</s></code></pre></div>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> console.log("Hello World");</code></pre></div>